-Entities created by an insert request can be referenced in the request URL of subsequent requests by using the request identifier prefixed with a \$ character as the first segment of the request URL.
+Entities created by an insert request or an action can be referenced in the request URL of subsequent requests by using the request identifier prefixed with a \$ character as the first segment of the request URL.
+If the Location header in the response contains a relative URL, clients MUST be able to resolve it relative to the request's URL even if that contains such a reference.